junit-pioneer/junit-pioneer/CONTRIBUTING.md

 * `$NAME` can be your actual name or your GitHub account name
 * `$GITHUB-URL` is the URL to your GitHub account
-* `$CONTRIBUTIONS` is a list of one or two contributions (possibly with an appended "and more" of there are more)
+* `$CONTRIBUTIONS` is a list of one or two contributions (possibly with an appended "and more" if there are more)
 	* for new features, link to the feature documentation on [junit-pioneer.org](https://junit-pioneer.org)
 	* include issue and pull request IDs in the form `(#123 / #125)`